thimotyb/mule-stateful/README.md

 # mule-stateful

-A mule app that demonstrate Persitent Object Storage, and Internal Load Balancing pattern using VM queues.
+A mule app that demonstrate Persistent Object Storage, and Internal Load Balancing pattern using VM queues.
 Create a Cluster and launch the nodes this way:

 mule -M-Dnode=<n> -M-Dhttp.port=<port>